TheWinterShadow/The-Data-Packet/README.md

 3. **🎙️ Multi-Speaker Audio** with ElevenLabs TTS featuring realistic conversational voices
 4. **📻 Complete RSS Feeds** for podcast distribution with metadata and hosting
 5. **☁️ Cloud Integration** with AWS S3 for reliable content hosting and delivery
+6. **�️ MongoDB Integration** for episode tracking and article deduplication
-6. **🔄 Full Automation** - Generate professional podcast episodes with a single command
+7. **�🔄 Full Automation** - Generate professional podcast episodes with a single command

 ## ✨ Key Features